jlesage/docker-makemkv/README.md

   - `/docker/appdata/makemkv`: This is where the application stores its configuration, log and any files needing persistency.
   - `$HOME`: This location contains files from your host that need to be accessible by the application.
   - `$HOME/MakeMKV/output`: This is where extracted videos are written.
-  - `/dev/sr0`: This is the optical drive.
+  - `/dev/sr0`: This is the first Linux device file representing the optical drive.
+  - `/dev/sg2`: This is the second Linux device file representing the optical drive.

 Browse to `http://your-host-ip:5800` to access the MakeMKV GUI.
 Files from the host appear under the `/storage` folder in the container.